Mel Eslyn: Career

 Eslyn worked in the Madison, Wisconsin film industry before moving to Seattle in 2008.
 She entered the Seattle independent film industry through Seattle-based director Lynn Shelton and actor Mark Duplass, whom she befriended while working on their 2009 film Humpday.
 Eslyn went on to co-produce Shelton's films Your Sister's Sister (2011) and Touchy Feely (2013) and was the line producer on Shelton's 2014 film Laggies.
 She produced The One I Love (2014), directed by Charlie McDowell and financed by Duplass Brothers Productions, and Lamb (2015), written and directed by Ross Partridge.
 In 2015, she was hired by Duplass Brothers Productions to oversee the production of the company's low-budget films; Eslyn refers to Mark and Jay Duplass as her own "big brothers".

 Eslyn won the Piaget Producers Award with a $25,000 grant at the 31st Independent Spirit Awards for her work on The One I Love and Lamb.
 She was also twice nominated for a Genius Award by the Seattle newspaper The Stranger in 2015 and again in 2016.

 In 2017, Eslyn took over as President of Duplass Brothers Productions, overseeing all film and television content.

+Eslyn's directorial debut film Biosphere, starring Mark Duplass and Sterling K. Brown, was released in 2022.